rec3141/mlites/README.md

 # Machine Learning in the Environmental Sciences

-University of Alaska MAYMester
+University of Alaska Fairbanks

-May 6 - 17, 2019
+MAYMester: May 6 - 17, 2019

 https://www.uaf.edu/summer/sessions/maymester/